AntekC/kotlin-course/README.md

 This Kotlin mini-library provides a DSL to create SMD documents.
 Running the program with a file path as an argument will generate an SMD document matching the content in example.md and save it to the specified path.

+## Blitz

+Blitz is a two-player dice game where one player is the attacker, and the other is the defender, using a single polyhedral die (e.g., six-sided, twenty-sided).
+Each round, players roll the die in turn—first the attacker, then the defender.
+The attacker may choose to re-roll once if desired, followed by the defender.
+The player with the higher roll wins the round; ties go to the attacker.
+The first player to reach a predetermined number of points (e.g., 3) wins the game.
+Roles do not change during a game, but switch in subsequent games for simulation purposes.

+The game is implemented in Kotlin, supporting different dice types and allowing players to strategize based on their role, the current score, and the number of points needed to win.
+Run simulations for different dice types and display logs of game progress and end-of-game statistics, including win percentages by role and player.